Safe Landing on Small Celestial Bodies with Gravitational Uncertainty Using Disturbance Estimation and Control Barrier Functions: Introduction

-The primary contribution of this paper is a control for safe and optimal soft-landing on SCBs.
-Following recent trends in spacecraft guidance, we assume a reference trajectory is provided by an offline algorithm \cite{malyuta_advances_2021}.
-Unlike existing methods, we integrate trajectory tracking of the reference trajectory, disturbance estimation, and formal safety guarantees throughout the maneuver.
-A nonlinear EHGO estimates gravitational model uncertainties, while a feedback-linearizing, disturbance-canceling controller tracks the reference trajectory.
-State and input constraints are enforced via a CBF-based minimum-intervention layer, ensuring safety of the system.
+The primary contribution of this paper is a control architecture for safe soft-landing on SCBs.
+Following spacecraft nominal control architectures, we assume a reference trajectory is provided by an offline algorithm.
+We integrate disturbance estimation, trajectory tracking of the reference trajectory, as well as safety and input constraint satisfaction throughout the maneuver.
+A nonlinear EHGO estimates gravitational uncertainties, while a feedback-linearizing, disturbance-canceling controller tracks the reference trajectory.
+State and input constraints are enforced via a CBF-based minimum-intervention layer.
 This architecture offers several advantages.
-The CBF-based layer eliminates the need for conservative planning, enabling the execution of aggressive trajectories—such as fuel-optimal maneuvers—that might otherwise risk violating safety constraints.
-Furthermore, the framework is computationally efficient and amenable to onboard implementation, making it suitable for autonomous spacecraft applications.
-Its effectiveness is demonstrated in simulation studies using fuel-optimal reference trajectories, which show consistent satisfaction of landing performance and safety constraints, highlighting the framework’s applicability to real mission scenarios.
+The CBF-based layer eliminates the need for conservative planning, enabling the execution of aggressive trajectories.
+Furthermore, the framework is computationally efficient, making it suitable for autonomous spacecraft applications.
+Its effectiveness is demonstrated in simulation studies, which show consistent satisfaction of landing performance and safety constraints.

 The remainder of this paper is organized as follows.
 Section \ref{sec:ProblemFormulation} outlines the problem formulation.
-Section \ref{sec:FeedbackControl} presents the disturbance observer and the feedback-linearizing, disturbance-canceling control.
-Section \ref{sec:CBFControl} introduces the CBF-based constraints and formulates the safe optimal control.
-Finally, Section \ref{sec:Simulations} provides numerical simulation results and in Section \ref{sec:Conclusions} we conclude with final remarks and directions for future work.
+Section \ref{sec:FeedbackControl} presents the disturbance observer and the feedback-linearizing control.
+Section \ref{sec:CBFControl} introduces the CBF-based constraints and formulates the safe control.
+Finally, Section \ref{sec:Simulations} provides numerical simulation results.